Monday, September 30, 2024

 route guard in Angular

-If you try to access Account option without logging in you won’t be able to access it because of the canActivate() method implementation.
+If you try to access Account menu option without logging in you won’t be able to access it because of the canActivate() method implementation.
+You will be redirected to the login page.

 Login Page